Wednesday (TV series): Development

 In October 2020, Wednesday was initially announced as an unnamed Addams Family project being helmed by Burton.
-The series's production would be handled by MGM Television, with Burton as director.
-Gough and Millar would serve as showrunners, while Gough, Millar, and Burton would also be executive producers alongside Gail Berman, Jon Glickman, and Andrew Mittman.
+The show's production would be handled by MGM Television, with Burton as director.
+Gough and Millar would serve as showrunners, while Gough, Millar and Burton would also be executive producers alongside Gail Berman, Jon Glickman and Andrew Mittman.
 In February 2021, Netflix gave the production a series order consisting of eight episodes.
-In August 2021, Kayla Alpert was added as an executive producer and 1.21, Tee and Charles Addams Foundation, and Glickmania were also producing the series.
+In August 2021, Kayla Alpert was added as an executive producer and 1.21, Tee and Charles Addams Foundation and Glickmania were also producing the series.
 Deemed his "first real foray into television", Burton directed four out of the eight episodes, with Gandja Monteiro and James Marshall directing the remaining episodes.
 Burton brought on regular collaborator Colleen Atwood as costume designer.

+On possible future seasons, Gough and Millar commented in an interview with Variety, "when we sit down to create a show, it's looking at multiple seasons, ideally.
+That's never expected, but that's the anticipation that hopefully the show is successful."
+They further stated that they had "a pretty clear runway" of how future seasons could unfold.
+In an interview with The Hollywood Reporter, Gough and Millar stated that the second season would expand upon the friendship between Wednesday Addams and Enid Sinclair while also evolving Wednesday's relationship with her mother, Morticia.
+Ortega stated that the season would "lean into the horror aspect" while "ditching any romantic love interest for Wednesday".
+Preparations for a second season commenced in December 2022, following Amazon's acquisition of Metro-Goldwyn-Mayer.
+In January 2023, the series was renewed for a second season, with Ortega now also serving as producer.
+In July 2025, the series was renewed for a third season.

+A spin-off series centered around Uncle Fester has been in early development on Netflix as of December 2023.
+As of August 2025, the creators were not treating it as a priority as they were focused instead on production of seasons 2 and 3 of Wednesday.
+Season 3 is reported to be planned for as early as mid-to-late 2027; the reported stated: "If production for Wednesday Season 3 begins in early 2026, fans can expect new episodes to premiere on Netflix around mid-to-late 2027.
+Wednesday Season 3 will likely also follow a multi-part release schedule."